 In the end, unless the number of kudosees might begin to get burdensome (which for me would be anything beyond about 5 or 6 other athletes, I suppose), I decided to kudos people back, though not at parity, and somewhat randomly so as not to be too formulaic.
 I might meet these guys eventually locally, and actually would enjoy doing so.

 But what a bother all this kudosing was!
 Why did anyone even care about it in the first place?
 I had thought other distance runners were mostly probably as self-motivated as I was.
 Were the other runners giving out kudoses doing so because they felt forced just like me?
 Or did they perhaps think it was actually kind of fun or something?
-I still don’t know, and can only repeat that it seems like a meaningless bother.
+I still don’t know.

 A proposal for how to cut off those pesky Strava kudoses by the root